altaywtf/altay-dot-wtf/data/home.md

-I'm a software engineer passionate about frontend infrastructure, monorepos, and developer tooling.
+I'm a software engineer passionate about frontend infrastructure, monorepos, and developer experience.

 I'm currently working remotely as a contractor, mostly on projects that center on these areas.